Introduction to Machine Learning Frameworks

 These features make it a very useful framework for deploying production models.

 3. Amazon Machine Learning

 As the name suggests, it is provided by Amazon.
-It is a service that can be used by developers to create models.
-It can be used as a visualization tool and can be used by machine learning engineers to create models without having to know the very detail of every model.
+It is a service that developers can use to create models.
+It can be used as a visualization tool and can be used by machine learning engineers to create models without knowing every model’s very detail.
 It can run or create all kinds of models like Binary classification, multi-class classification ensemble algorithms, regression models.

 4. Azure ML Studio

 This framework comes from Microsoft.
-So how it works is that it allows registered Azure users to create and train models and after having done that you can use them as APIs to be consumed by other services.
+So how it works is that it allows registered Azure users to create and train models, and after having done that, you can use them as APIs to be consumed by other services.
 Users get up to 10GB of storage per account.
 It supports a wide variety of machine learning algorithms.
-One very good feature about this that even if you do not have an account, you can try out the service by logging in to the account anonymously and you can use ML studio up to 8 hours.
+One very good feature about this is that even if you do not have an account, you can try out the service by logging in to the account anonymously, and you can use ML studio for up to 8 hours.